go-sprout/sprout/docs/features/function-aliases.md

 ## How It Works

-* **Definition:** An alias acts as a secondary name for a function, referring to the original implementation in memory, the function are not duplicated at runtime.
+* **Definition:** An alias behaves as a secondary name for a function, referring to the original implementation in memory, the function is not duplicated at runtime.
 * **Usage:** When the deprecated (aliased) function names are used, the code behaves as if the new function names were called, ensuring compatibility.
 * **Example:** Suppose `oldFunc` is deprecated in favor of `newFunc` in your template.
 The alias allows code calling `oldFunc` to execute `newFunc` transparently.